 This study aims to evaluate if psychrophilic diatoms and green algae have evolved to increase photosynthetic energy conversion efficiency by minimizing inefficient back reactions.

-The duration of s-state cycling in a phytoplankton sample may be evaluated by the applications of short, very bright, single-turnover light flashes.
-As sequential light flashes are applied, PSII is driven synchronously through its S-state cycle [23].
-In an idealized sample, the four s-states will be reflected by a periodic oscillation in ChlF.
-However, recombination reactions represent a loss of charge separation and wasteful slippage in the s-state cycling of an individual PSII.
-As more recombination events occur, the desynchronization of s-state cycling within a sample will scramble the periodic changes in ChlF, dampening the observed oscillation [25].
-An organism exhibiting longer s-state cycling indicates fewer inefficient back reactions and more efficient photosynthetic energy conversion.
+The stability of S-state cycling in a phytoplankton sample may be evaluated by the applications of sequences of short, very bright, single-turnover light flashes.
+As sequential light flashes are applied, the population of PSII is driven synchronously through the S-state cycle [23].
+In an idealized sample, the four S-states will be reflected by an ongoingperiodic oscillation in ChlF.
+However, recombination reactions represent a loss of charge separation and wasteful slippage in the S-state cycling of individual PSII.
+As more recombination events occur, desynchronization of S-state cycling among the PSII of the population will scramble the periodic changes in ChlF, dampening the observed oscillation [25].
+An organism exhibiting S-state cycling over more flash cycles indicates fewer inefficient back reactions and potentially more efficient photosynthetic energy conversion.

-By comparing the s-state cycling of psychrophilic and temperate taxa across common conditions, we can determine if psychrophilic diatoms and green algae have evolved increased photosynthetic efficiency and under what conditions they have a significant advantage.
+By comparing the S-state cycling over flash cycles, of psychrophilic and temperate taxa, we can determine if psychrophilic diatoms and green algae have evolved increased photosynthetic efficiency and under what conditions they may have a significant advantage in stable extraction of electrons from water.

 References